witsgroup-1/campus-infrastructure-management-docs/docs/README.md

 - Jest was used to do testing.
 - Tests will be made for functions after they are coded so we can test them before deployment.
+- The test coverage reports will be uploaded to Code Cov.